richprogrammer/nlp_project_1/README.md

-# Template to created folders
+# Template to create folders